java-to-kotlin/java-to-kotlin.github.io/index.md

+> "The fastest way to upgrade your skills from Java to Kotlin.
+> Essential reading for any professional Java developer."
+> —Dawn Griffiths & David Griffiths,
+> Authors of Head First Kotlin

 > "Nat and Duncan open the book by saying they wish this book had existed when they adopted Kotlin.
 > I completely agree.
 The book takes their experiences, their trials and errors, and helps you, the reader, to be on the right path.
 > It definitely is a book that should be on anyone’s shelf coming to Kotlin from the JVM ecosystem.
 > An enjoyable read, and an even better reference guide!"
 > —Hadi Hariri, JetBrains Developer Advocate and Host of the [Talking Kotlin](https://talkingkotlin.com/) Podcast.

 > "To take familiar good old Java code and see it transform, incrementally, into concise, clear, expressive and easy to maintain Kotlin code is a wonderful way to learn the language.
-Benefit from the experience McGregor and Pryce have distilled in this book."
+> Benefit from the experience McGregor and Pryce have distilled in this book."
 > —Dr. Venkat Subramaniam,
 > Award-Winning Author and Founder of Agile Developer, Inc

-> "The fastest way to upgrade your skills from Java to Kotlin.
-Essential reading for any professional Java developer."
-> —Dawn Griffiths & David Griffiths,
-> Authors of Head First Kotlin

 Read the early access version on the [O'Reilly platform](https://www.oreilly.com/library/view/java-to-kotlin/9781492082262/).